Apply for Funding

 Our Research Funding Process

-For each funding application, written peer reviewers (at least three scientific experts and two lay experts) will submit scores and comments to the PSC Support Scientific Review Committee according to set criteria.
+For each funding application, written peer reviewers (at least three scientific experts and two lay experts) will submit scores and comments to the PSC Support Scientific Review Committee according to set criteria and our Research Strategy.

 External reviewers will be selected where the Committee does not have sufficient expertise, or where the grant is over £50,000.
 External reviewers may be selected from the wider research and clinical community, or have special expertise in relation to a funding application.
 PSC Support will work with the Scientific Review Committee to identify appropriate external reviewers.